wodaje/WorkDayPlanner/README.md

 4. createButtons():
 creates button array
 5. formatField():
-applies display fix to check functionality outside 9-5, assigns various css classes to display past, present and future hour blocks. ***Known bug is listed under item 3 of it not automaticaly refreshing under the  set interval which is firing the clock update but not the re-formattting loop***
+applies display fix to check functionality outside 9-5, clears class for rolling assignemt feature, assigns various css classes to display past, present and future hour blocks.
 6. updateBox():
 this writes items to local storage when saved teh on line 85 preceeding event listener allows this to fire on any button clicked within the container element class "button"
 7. fillContent():